 The membership of any individual member shall automatically terminate without notice if:

-the member in question has not attended a regular worship service of the church in the preceding six months.
-This provision may be waived at the discretion of the pastor and the church council upon the showing of good cause.

 the member adopts opinions—verbally, in print, or in any other manner or medium—that are in direct contravention to the church’s statement of faith.
-Since agreement with the church’s statement of faith is a requirement for membership in this church, the member’s non-conforming statements will be treated by the pastor and the church council as the member’s resignation.
+Since agreement with the church’s statement of faith is a requirement for membership in this church, the member’s non-conforming statements will be treated by the pastor and the church Governing Board as the member’s resignation.

 the member unites in membership with another church.